ToAtla/PortScanner/readme.md

 - **Student:** Þórður Atlason, **E-mail** thorduratl17@ru.is
 - **Student:** Þórður Friðriksson, **E-mail** thordurf17@ru.is

+## Nutshell
+A port scanner and puzzle solver for a networking course at RU.
+Knocks on a set range of ports at a certain IP with UDP packets and solves the predefined puzzles hiding behind some of the ports.

 ## Compilation

 Run the **makefile** with the command:

 `$make`

 That should run the following commands:

 `$rm -f scanner`

 and

 `$g++ -std=c++11 scanner.cpp -o scanner`
-This makefile has been tested on MacOS and compiels the scanner.

-This makefile has been tesdted on linux and compiels the scanner.
+This makefile has been tesdted on linux and compiles the scanner.

 ## Usage